 This policy has clear links with other school policies aimed at promoting pupil's spiritual, moral, social and cultural development including our Positive Behaviour Policy, Anti-bullying Policy, SEND and Inclusion Policy and PSHE policy.

+Curriculum Overview

-Curriculum Overview from September 2020 Please see the PSHE progression and coverage document.
+Please see the PSHE progression and coverage document.
 This can be found on our school website.
-Appendix 5: Objectives taught and terminology used in the science curriculum as set out in the National Curriculum